devnull-tools/soda/README.md

 To register a parameter in the program usage, use the *parameter* function (for more details, see the documentation bellow).
 The registered parameters will also be available for bash completion.

+## Bash Completion

+SODA supports bash completion by importing all namespaces and searching for defined parameters and tasks.
+To enable bash completion, use the file **soda-bash-completion** (you can source it, copy to */etc/bash_completion.d/*, ...).
+The default bash completion proposes tasks and parameters.

+    $ soda he[TAB]
+    $ soda help

+To customize the options for a given task, use a function named ${TASK}_bash_completion:

+    function my_task_bash_completion {
+      echo "foo"
+      echo "bar"
+    }

+    $ soda my-task f[TAB]
+    $ soda my-task foo

+If a parameter is passed after the task declaration in command line, the suggestions will be only the parameters for the task namespace.

+    # namespace my-namespace

+    option "option" "My custom option"
+    task "my-task" "My task"
+    function my_task {
+      :
+    }

+    $ soda my-namespace.my-task --[TAB]
+    $ soda my-namespace.my-task --option

 ## Configuration